Complete Guide to our Working Procedures

 Returning the ashes: The casket is then either collected from Dignity by the pet owner or returned in person by Dignity to the vet / pet owner.
 Alternatively, if requested, we will return ashes by fully tracked courier service.

-Timescale: We work towards each pet’s ashes being available for return / collection 48-72 hours after receiving them.
+Timescale: We work towards each pet’s ashes being available for return 4 working days after the cremation has taken place.
 Owners can pay an extra charge and have their pet’s ashes back the same day (Attended or Same Day cremation) if they wish.

 Above: example of a Certificate of Authenticity